 Here’s something you may not know (and this is based on American Airlines flights), you’re able to be placed on an earlier standby flight leaving the same day if you’re on a regular economy fare.
 What that means is that if your original flight is leaving later than you’d like and there’s an earlier flight, they can place you on standby, and you may be able to go earlier than scheduled.
 This happened on our trip to Costa Rica.
 We were able to get in almost three hours sooner than we would have.
 However, on a basic economy fare, it’s not possible.

 Did you know that you earn more miles when you book a regular economy ticket?
-As someone who collects miles to get free flights, I want to receive as many miles as I can, especially if I’m traveling last minute.
-Basic economy fares earn fewer miles since it’s a cheaper ticket, just as regular economy gets less than premium economy, and business less than first class.
+As someone who collects miles to get free flights, I want to get as many miles as I can, especially if I’m traveling at the last minute.
+Basic economy fares earn fewer miles since it’s a cheaper ticket, just as the regular economy gets fewer than the premium economy, and business class less than first class.
 However, if you happen to have elite status, you do get a bonus with your basic economy fare, but not as much as I’d like.

 It doesn’t matter what your elite status is with most airlines; once you’ve booked a basic economy fare, you lose some of your benefits such as being able to get prime seats beforehand (you’ll have to pay for them), free upgrades on flights, club lounge access, etc. As the saying goes, “you get what you pay for.”
 However, you do get to keep your boarding priority.
 As someone who has platinum status with American Airlines, my airline of choice, I enjoy the many benefits that come along with the status, and would rather pay a bit more for my ticket to keep them.

 To Conclude, You Receive Unsubstantial Savings and Fewer Incentives.